stormchaserroleplaying/stormchaserroleplaying.github.io/Saga.md

 ### Droid Programmer
 You are trained to program (and reprogram) droids.<br>
 *Prerequisites:* Tech Specialist, trained in the Use Computer skill.<br>
 *Benefit:* You can program heroic droids with a heuristic processor.
 The droid's level may not exceed the programmer's own level -2.
-Programming a heroic droid requires a Use Computer check of:

-<center>**DC = 20 + the droid's level**</center>

-and requires a number of days equal to twice the number of levels added to the droid.
+Programming a heroic droid requires a Use Computer check of: <center><strong>DC = 20 + the droid's level</strong></center> and requires a number of days equal to twice the number of levels added to the droid.
 This time may be halved by increasing the check DC by five.

 ## Equipment
 Armour now grants a bonus to DR instead of to reflex defence.